Darkelf2024/Darkelf-PySide6-Browser-PQC/Darkelf PQChat.md

 ## Extending Darkelf PQChat

 - **Support for network mailbox servers:**
-  Replace the local `prekeys.json` with a remote server for distributed use.
+  Replace the local encrypted mailbox with a remote server for distributed use.
 - **Integrate with GUI or mobile apps:**
   The protocol can be adapted to any interface.
 - **Batch Prekeys:**